ajaxjion/egg-mqc/README.md

   //   ca: [caCertAsBuffer],           array of trusted CA certs
   // },
   pool: {
-    opts: {
     max: 10, // maximum size of the pool
-      min: 2, // minimum size of the pool
+    min: 2, // minimum size of the pool acquireTimeoutMillis?: number,
-      testOnBorrow: true,
-    },
   },
 };
 ```